-A couple of months ago at the onset of a new ongoing Value optimization® (oVo®) project, I was asked by members of our client’s Customer Service team, “What SD had to do with it?” and “Why did they have to attend all the inventory optimization and production planning sessions?”.
-It made me smile because I had once wondered the same thing and somewhere along the way, I made the connection.
-I had come to understand that the individual transactions that were once part of a process.
-It was in my best interest to learn how these steps affected the process, and how the process impacted me.
-I wanted to be more effective in my role as a functional support analyst and I couldn’t work in a silo anymore.
+Flash forward again to today.
+A couple of months ago at the onset of a new ongoing Value optimization® (oVo®) project, I was asked by members of our client’s Customer Service team what SD had to do with it, and why they had to attend all the inventory optimization and production planning sessions.
+It made me smile because I had once wondered the same thing and, somewhere along the way, I made the connection.
+I had come to understand that the individual transactions were part of a process.
+It was in my best interest to learn how these steps affected the process and how the process impacted me.
+I wanted to be more effective in my role as a functional support analyst, and I couldn’t work in a silo anymore.
 Now it’s my job to help the people with whom I have the pleasure of working see the bigger picture – and where they fit in.

 Working at Reveal, I enjoy what I do because I feel part of a team that is given opportunities to make a difference.
-Supply chain optimization involves not only teaching companies to plan and produce more efficiently but to have the right resources in the right places.
-Also, how to change – because, without the commitment to change and having the right tools, those computers on which SAP® is installed could simply amount to sizable and expensive paperweights.
+Supply chain optimization involves not only teaching companies to plan and produce more efficiently but to also have the right resources in the right places and how to change – because, without the commitment to change and having the right tools, those computers on which SAP is installed could simply amount to sizable and expensive paperweights.